alvasafin-art/ComfyUI-AVS-SSD-ReadAhead/README.md

 - Windows only.
 - Tested only on Intel Arc B580 so far.
-- Best suited to slow SSDs; fast NVMe systems may see little benefit.
+- Best suited to systems where storage I/O is a bottleneck; fast NVMe systems may see a smaller benefit or no meaningful improvement.
 - The validated ComfyUI 0.31.1 setup uses `--cache-classic`.
 - The validated Intel XPU setup uses `--disable-async-offload`.
 - Model files smaller than 2 GiB are ignored by default.